The Sharing Visions conference took place on November 18, 2020.

 Expanding Patron Identity: Issues, Options, and Opportunities

 Can and should libraries provide modern, reusable individual identity services for borrowers, members, and other patrons?
-This short talk will summarize the current individual identity standards and common services widely used today in commerce, industry, and social media and ask how a library organization could accept and provide these services for the public.
-Potential issues, options, challenges, and opportunities will be sketched out for consideration and discussion.
+This short talk summarizes the current individual identity standards and common services widely used today in commerce, industry, and social media and asks how a library organization could accept and provide these services for the public.
+Potential issues, options, challenges, and opportunities are sketched out for consideration and discussion.

 Daniel “Dazza” Greenwood is a researcher at MIT Media Lab and Lecturer at Connection Science in the MIT School of Engineering, where he is advancing the field of computational law and building out the Law.MIT.edu research portfolio.
 Dazza is also founder of CIVICS.com, a boutique provider of professional consultancy services for legal technologies, automated transactions, data management, and technology strategy.